Broncelino/networkFileTransfer/README.txt

 # Overview

 My name is Bryson Williams I have always loved computers and have been programming for a few years now.
-This repository will stand as the front page of my portfolio.
 I've already made other programs in various languages and have them posted to this github.
 As of now 9/17/22 I am aiming to become a Database admin or something else in that field.

 #Description